 Article 1

 Motion picture industry is deemed part of the cultural industry.
-This Act has been formulated to provide guidance and financial incentives to, and oversight of, the motion picture industry,to help the artistic and cultural development of motion pictures.
+This Act has been formulated to provide guidance and financial incentives to, and oversight of, the motion picture industry,to promote the artistic and cultural development of motion pictures.

 Article 2